NodeFactoryIo/vedran/README.md

 ### Required flags

-`--auth-secret` authentication secret used for generating tokens
+`--auth-secret` - authentication secret used for generating tokens

-`--wallet-secret` - loadbalancers wallet secret
+`--private-key` - loadbalancers wallet private key, used for sending founds on payout

 ### Most important flags